 All I could do is crumble to the floor after I locked the bathroom door of the hospital.
 My insides ached all over.
 I didn’t think I was going to be able to walk.
 I’d commit suicide.
 That would be my plan, I decided, hoping to cease the debilitating pain.
 Or at least so I could get out to the car.

 Anger surged through me, yet I felt lifeless.
-If the tears didn’t slide down my cheeks, I wouldn’t have known they were actually mine.
+If the tears didn’t slide burn on my cheeks, I wouldn’t have known they were actually mine.
 I felt foreign to this body that knew not how to move from the current state of paralysis I was in.

 My mother still recovering from the anesthesia, was half listening as the doctor who did her endoscopic biopsy, pulled up a chair to discuss what he found.
 I knew it was bad news.
 I knew because he had just been talking to another patient two beds over, divided by curtains, while standing.